-This guidance is intended as a complete reference work for all race officials - in particular, judges and protest committees.
-It is based on the World Sailing Racing Rules of Sailing 2017 - 2020.
+This guidance is intended as a useful reference work for all race officials - in particular, judges and protest committees.
+It is based on the World Sailing Racing Rules of Sailing 2021 - 2024.

 There is no substitute for knowing the procedures in the rules and knowing when to act to confront misconduct, but this guidance and the advice in it is a useful starting point.
-You should also be aware of the new World Sailing Cases on misconduct introduced since 2017.

-This guidance has been produced and will be maintained by the World Sailing Office in consultation with a joint working party of the World Sailing Constitution, Race Officials and Racing Rules Committees.
+This guidance has been produced and will be maintained by the World Sailing Racing Rules Committee.